geerlingguy/raspberry-pi-dramble/README.md

   - Raspberry Pi model 3 B
   - Raspberry Pi model 2

+## Presentation Mode

+The Raspberry Pi Dramble Kubernetes cluster can function entirely 'air-gapped' from the Internet, and this is in fact how the maintainer uses it in presentations.

+See the README in the [`testing/presentation`](testing/presentation) directory for instructions for operating the cluster standalone.

 ## Author

 This project was started in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).